-You are a busy person, living in a busy world.
-This makes investing time into detailed financial planning can be extremely difficult.
-Unfortunately, you can’t afford not to or it can cost you big time.
+You’re a busy person.
+This makes investing time into detailed financial and retirement planning extremely difficult.
+Unfortunately, you can’t afford not to or it can cost you big.
 That’s what makes personal finance ratios so powerful.
-They give you guardrails for making better financial decisions in a quick and simple way.

 - Annual Income: $50k

 - Retirement Savings Needed: 25 x $50k = $1.25M

 - 4% Annual Withdraw at Retirement = $50k

 Monthly retirement contribution: 10% of your monthly income

 So once you know how much you need to have at retirement, you’ll need to determine how much to save each month to get you there.
 Since your income typically goes up over the years, this number can fluctuate up and down a little depending on how you are tracking towards your retirement goals.